PacktPublishing/Software-Architecture-with-Spring-6.0/README.md

         - postgresql/
           - init.sql -> SQL DDL and DML
         - .env -> PostgreSQL credentials
         - docker-compose.yml -> Run an image of PostgreSQL and populate it.
-Run Kafka.
       - postman
         - ch9.postman_collection.json -> Postman collection for chapter 9 to request the services.
       - data-files/ -> CSV files that are to be processed and their data inserted into the database.